 After you have completed your swim, the time comes for wetsuit removal.
 Reach back for your zipper strap, undo any Velcro covering it (if your wetsuit has it) and give the zipper strap a nice, firm pull downward.
 Pull it all the way down so the zipper can’t go any further.
 At this point, you should be able to pull your arm out of one sleeve while holding it with your other hand, and vice versa.
 This entire maneuver can be done while you are on the run, and will get your wetsuit stripped down to your waist.

 Once you are back to your transition area, you can finish the job.
 Pull the wetsuit down past your hips and roll each leg down as far as you can while standing.
 Sitting is OK as well but will add time to your transition.
 Firmly but quickly pulling each leg down should get the wetsuit to about your knees or high shins.
 At this stage, we recommend simply stepping on the wetsuit and pulling each leg off past your ankle, much like you might with tights or a long pair of socks.
+Much like with removing something like compression socks, you can’t just pull the ends — you need to help “peel” the suit off in spots.
 You don’t have to be terribly careful, just be sure you are not standing on rocks, sticks or other sharp objects.
 Be sure to then put your wetsuit out of your way or the way of other triathletes.
 Many racers have stories of coming back to their transition spot, only to find their biking or running gear soaked from a carelessly placed wetsuit.